mfranczy/wg-image-compatibility/docs/proposals/PROPOSAL_B.md

 The proposal intention is to keep the tool and specification very simple.
 Thus the following scenarios are out of the scope:

-- Implement any logic, algorithms or helpers for
+- Implement a tool that contains any logic, algorithms or helpers for
   - External schedulers (like k8s)
   - Node provisioning
   - Image selection
   - etc.

-All uses cases that require compatibility information should implement their own logic, algorithms or helpers in separate projects.
+All other uses cases that are not mentioned in [Goals](#goals) require compatibility information should implement their own logic, algorithms or helpers in separate projects.
 As mentioned in the [OCI Compatibility Tool](#oci-compatibility-tool) section: _The compatibility tool maintained by OCI should be very minimal in scope and it should export pkgs for external tools so they can cover their own use cases._

 ## Requirements